Active and Passive voice rules & exercises in detail (2022)

 Example:

 He wins the game.
-(In this sentence the subject”He” performs an action)
+(In this sentence the subject”He” acts)

 More sentences of active and passive voice.